Solar PV (Electricity) & Battery Store

-Solar is one of the world’s fastest growing renewable energy solutions and could result in savings of up to £534 a year3 on your electricity bills by installing solar panels and battery storage
+Solar power is one of the world’s fastest growing renewable energy solutions and could result in savings of up to £534 a year3 on your electricity bills.

 If you have a battery added to your system you can store up the energy to use as and when you choose.
 You can also choose to top up your battery storage unit in the evening when electricity is cheaper.